Shutdown Windows, QM, macro, etc

 0 - 3 2 Forces to terminate only hung applications.

 -7 1 End thread immediately.
-See remarks.
+Read more in Remarks.

 message - text to display in the shutdown dialog.
 Default: "".